Pansions/LOL-S13-Worlds-Swiss-Stage-V.S-Group-Stage/README.md

 ## Explanation

-There are countless factors that can decide the comprehensive power for a team.
-Sometimes, a weaker team out-matches a stronger team as there are many examples at group stage in LOL worlds.
+There are countless factors that can decide the comprehensive power of a team.
+Sometimes, a weaker team out-matches a stronger team as there are many examples at the group stage in LOL worlds.
 For example, in S12, Top Esports lost to other teams which in paper, Top Esports is stronger.

-Additionally, side choice of the map affects the overall winning rate, as in official ranked game, Blue side has the winning rate of 56%.
-In professional esports, this factor contributes more, as some time blue side tends to have more chance to lock a better champion composition.
+Additionally, the side choice of the map affects the overall winning rate, as in the official ranked game, the Blue side has a winning rate of 56%.
+In professional esports, this factor contributes more, as sometimes the blue side tends to have more chance to lock a better champion composition.

 There are many studies on what contributes to the overall strength of a team.
-However, we would not discuss much about it in this team.
-In this simple program, I simply made those team to have different performance score.
+However, we would not discuss much about it with this team.
+In this simple program, I made those teams have different performance scores.

 ## Method

-There are 4 major league in LOL.
+There are 4 major leagues in LOL.
 LPL, LCK, LCS, LEC.
-Everytime, the LCK and LPL tends to perform better, hence having more seats.
-Consider the performance difference in the past few years, there is no much difference in LPL and LCK.
+Every time, the LCK and LPL tend to perform better, hence having more seats.
+Considering the performance difference in the past few years, there is not much difference in LPL and LCK.
 Thus, we consider the TOP 1 and TOP 2 league to be LPL and LCK, having 4 seats.
 And we set the condition so that the #1 in the second league matches the #3 in the third league.

-For the rest leagues, some of them are guaranteed a seat to the group/swiss stage.
+For the rest leagues, some of them are guaranteed a seat on the group/swiss stage.
 Some of them must fight through the Play-In stage in order to be in the group/swiss stage.
-Since they are already in, I will consider them as a member of the rest of the league for convience.
+Since they are already in, I will consider them as a member of the rest of the league for convenience.
 I will rank their strength in decreasing order.
-The specific allocation is at below:
+The specific allocation is shown below:

 | Strength Level | #1 League | #2 League | #3 League | #4 League |
 | :------: | :------: | :------: | :------: | :------: |